 An interesting fact is that the CIA began to select pilots before the first flight of the aircraft.
 All in all, the air forces selected 11 people.
 All pilots have been tested by the CIA and thorough medical selection.

-The program had a very high level of secrecy, which can be compared with the Manhattan project.
-About the development of Lockheed A-12, in addition to people conducting research and development, knew the American president, several people from the Air Force and several congressmen.
-It was strictly forbidden to link the work with the company Lockheed, all the drawings, assemblies and components, marked "C & J Engineering".
-Necessary calculations carried out on the computer by NASA, to preserve secrecy, were performed by Skank Works workers at night.
+The program had a very high level of secrecy comparable to the Manhattan Project.
+The development of the Lockheed A-12, in addition to people conducting research and development work, knew the American president, several people from the Air Force and several congressmen.
+It was strictly forbidden to link work with Lockheed, all drawings, units and assemblies were labeled "C&J Engineering".
+The necessary calculations, carried out on the NASA computer, to maintain secrecy were performed by Skunk Works employees at night.

 Project A-12 was carried out according to a modified tailless design with a wing, which smoothly mated with the fuselage (later this scheme was called integral).
 When designing, designers faced various problems “getting out” from everywhere.
 "Tails" with a delta wing were available, but they had only one engine.
 Two engines of the Mirage IV were located in the fuselage, and in the new car they are separated.
 The designers feared that if one of the engines failed, the significant turning moment could not compensate for the rudders on the keels.

 The problem was the high temperature of the structure at high speeds.
 Expansion of the metal during heating could cause unacceptable temperature stresses, deformation and fracture.
 High temperatures caused the use of special kerosene.
 Titanium alloys used for A-12 caused headaches.
 Titanium was not only heavily processed, but there was also an acute shortage of this material in the United States.
 For aircraft titanium was ordered in the USSR.
 Electrical contacts were gilded by electroplating, and in some places they were additionally lined with asbestos to increase their reliability at high temperatures.